wtw24/dev-kit/README.md

     ```

 ### Step 3: Initialize and Start the Environment
 Now, run the main `init` command.
-This is a comprehensive script that will:
--   Create your local `.env` file from the example.
--   Ensure Docker networks are present.
--   Pull the latest versions of all Docker images.
--   Build the images.
--   Start all services in the background.
+This will prepare and start the entire stack.

 ```bash
 make init